 Talk To Them

 I understand you might think they are too young to understand anything but believe me, they understand everything.
-My mom says that kids nowadays are born intelligent and pretty good negotiator when it comes to their favorite things.
+My mom says that kids nowadays are born intelligent and pretty good negotiators when it comes to their favorite things.

-Talk to them and make them understand why too much of screen time is not good for them.
+Talk to them and make them understand why too much screen time is not good for them.
 Make sure they are in the mood of talking.
 With us, bedtime talks are the best way to have proper communication with my little one.
 She listens and responds.
 Kids are curious in nature and we need to make sure to use this curiosity towards something fruitful.

 I am not exaggerating when I say a toddler is more difficult to handle than any other job that I have ever done.
 When kuhu was in the habit of using a phone for a longer period of time, it was a phase to test my patience.
 The more I tried, the more rebellious she got.
 The key was being consistent with my efforts.
 There were many days when I lost my cool but thankfully the family took care of it.
-At the end of the day, we need to understand that kids will show tantrums when gets denied for things they get addicted to.
+At the end of the day, we need to understand that kids will show tantrums when get denied for things they get addicted to.

-As I already mentioned, no matter how much we preach unless we don’t show it via our actions there are no way kids would follow our words.
+As I already mentioned, no matter how much we preach unless we don’t show it via our actions there is no way kids would follow our words.
 Limit your phone usage too and you will notice how much difference it brings in your life.

 I really hope these tips help you manage the screen time for your kids.
 Don’t forget to share the tricks that worked for you so other moms can get help too.